thinking of travelling soon?

 Plastic bottles account for a huge amount of waste on our planet.
 This simple change in the way you travel saves the environment whilst also saving you money.
 Look for water filters or natural water sources and re-fill your re-usable bottle of water.

-Tap water comes from thousands of miles away, down rivers and over mountains, underground and up through copper pipes right to your faucet.
+Did you know that tap water comes from thousands of miles away, down rivers and over mountains, underground and up through copper pipes right to your faucet?
 It’s magic, really.
+Take advantage of it!

 Do Not Disturb